MalekKamel/Bulletin/README.md

     BulletinConfig.duplicateStrategy = ContentDuplicateStrategy()
 ```

-The previous line tells **Bulletin** to ignore the bulletin as long a a bulletin with the same content is displayed.
+The previous line tells **Bulletin** to ignore the new bulletin as long as a bulletin with the same content is displayed.

 BUT what happens to the ignored bulletins? see [Ignore Duplicate Strategy](#ignore-duplicate-strategy)